 What does a radio have to do with surfing the web?
 Everything, when you’re using WiFi!
 Did you know your wireless router uses the same technology as an old-fashioned radio?
+You might be wondering how WiFi works.
 Well, the technology may be quite a bit more advanced, but it operates on the same basic concept: transmitting data over the air using radio waves.

 What does WiFi stand for?